OrdinaryCarrot16/multimedia_conversion_scripts/README.md

 - ~~Make this repo.~~
 - Clean up scripting code, and optimze it more.
 - Make scripts cross-platform (Windows, macOS, Linux).
+- Make a script that allows user to call FFmpeg from any directory (need to modify PATH).